Potbelly Bump (novelette continues)

 Greener Meadows

-She needed proof from the outside, it wasn’t enough that her limbs ground and trembled from imposed rigor, her cramming in the exercise.
+She needed proof from the outside, it wasn’t enough that her limbs ground and trembled from imposed rigor, cramming in the exercise session.
 “No more gorging, giving into cravings, no more nonsense,” ordered the familiar voice.
 It sounded so reasonable in her mind, that she could stop that silliness immediately.
-She had forgotten, again, the wide stare of the prejudiced mirror in the parlor, that very morning, while absorbed in the tasks ahead.
+She'd forgotten, again, in the wide stare of the prejudiced mirror, in the parlor, that very morning, while absorbed in the tasks ahead.
 As a nonbeliever in the vague, muted...

 Read More